-A customer’s computer, mobile device, and Internet connection information can help to separate good orders from bad.
+Information from a customer’s computer, mobile device, and internet connection can help to separate trusted behaviors from suspicious.

-Ways to Tell One Computer From the Next
+Ways to Tell One Device From the Next

-The ability to uniquely identify a specific computer can prove advantageous in the fight against fraud.
-On one hand, if for the past two months loyal customer email@example.com consistently uses the same computer to access a merchant’s site, the merchant may feel fairly certain that it’s the same person accessing his site today as it was two months ago.
-On the other hand, if device information indicates that firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org are all accessing the merchant’s site from the same computer, he might reason that the user behind these accounts is up to something sneaky.
+The ability to uniquely identify a specific device can prove advantageous in the fight against fraud.
+On one hand, if for the past two months loyal customer email@example.com consistently uses the same computer to access a merchant’s site, the merchant may feel fairly certain that it’s the same person accessing their site today as it was two months ago.
+On the other hand, if device information indicates that firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org are all accessing the merchant’s site from the same computer, they might reason that the user behind these accounts is up to something sneaky.

 Specificity vs. Persistence

 The primary issue with device identification (also known as device fingerprinting) is the trade-off between specificity and persistence.
 A specific identification will uniquely identify a single device and no other devices.
 A persistent identification is unlikely to change even if device settings change.

 The simplest method of identifying a device is by depositing a cookie on a user’s machine upon their arrival at a specified site.
 This cookie contains information related to its creation time and date, as well as user details (as desired).
 Pros of cookies: each cookie is unique, making it as device-specific as possible.
 Cons of cookies: users can erase the cookie, and thereby appear as a new unique visitor each time.
 It is almost too easy to erase a cookie—good users may be in the habit of erasing cookies due to privacy concerns, while malicious users can easily avoid being tracked with the click of a button.